blockbasenetwork/node/README.md

 3. Click on `/api/Requester/RunSidechainMaintenance` then on `Try it out`.

 4. If you didn't store your data security configuration on the BlockBase.Node/appsettings.json file, you will have to pass that configuration on the body of the request.
 Otherwise, select and delete the whole json configuration in the body of the request.

 5. Press `Execute`.

 # Running as a service provider
+Running a node as a SP allows you to produce sidechains for SRs in exchange for BBT.
+To do this, you have to follow the steps below.

+TODO

 ## Sending a candidature for a sidechain
 if you intend on running the node as a service provider, you can use the following action to send a candidature to a sidechain: